What Should I Do If I Have DACA And It’s About To Expire?

 Schedule a Consultation with Shirazi Immigration Law

 We know that nothing about the immigration process is simple or straightforward, and that is particularly true when it comes to matters involving DACA.
 The experienced Atlanta citizenship & naturalization attorneys at Shirazi Immigration Law are ready to support you and to help you navigate the DACA renewal process as simply and easily as possible.
 When it comes to renewals and all immigration procedures, accuracy, knowledge, and advocacy make a world of difference in receiving a prompt and positive outcome.
-With offices in Mexico as well as Moultrie, and Atlanta, Georgia, our lawyers are available and ready to fight for the best outcome in your case.
+With offices in Moultrie, and Atlanta, Georgia, our lawyers are available and ready to fight for the best outcome in your case.
 Contact Shirazi Immigration Law today to schedule a consultation and find out how we can help you.